Complete Guide to an Online Bachelor's Degree

 Online bachelor's degrees are growing in popularity: more than 60 percent of universities offer bachelor's degree programs entirely online.
 Advantages of an online degree program include more flexible scheduling, the ability to learn at one's own pace, and greater interaction with other students through online message boards and in-class email.

 A bachelor's degree is commonly known as an undergraduate four-year degree.
 However, programs can take between three to five years to complete depending on the school, the student's ambition, and the field of study.
 Bachelor's degrees have historically been offered at universities and private colleges, but many community colleges now offer bachelor's degrees in select programs.

 It is important to select an online bachelor's degree program that is accredited by a reputable accreditation agency.
 Accreditation ensures that a program's curriculum meets national standards, and comes from a respected institution.
 A degree from an accredited school is important to ensure you are eligible to receive federal financial aid, and that any credits you complete can be transferable.
 Employers will also want to see that you have graduated from an accredited institution.

-Comprehensive List of Online Colleges & Universities for a Bachelor's Degree Degree
+Comprehensive List of Colleges & Universities for an Online Bachelor's Degree

 What is an Online Bachelor's Degree?

 Like any bachelor's degree program on campuses, online bachelor's degrees also have two primary types: the Bachelor's of Arts and the Bachelor's of Science.
 A Bachelor's of Arts degree indicates the program specializes in qualitative research, as found in social sciences, humanities, and fine arts.
 A Bachelor's of Science degree indicates the program specializes in quantitative research, as found in physical sciences, engineering, and math.